zalgonoise/x/spanner/README.md

 ```
 ### Exporter

+An Exporter will write a batch of SpanData to a certain output, as implemented in its `Exporter.Export()` method.

 ```go
 type Exporter interface {
 	// Export pushes the input SpanData `spans` to its output, as a non-blocking